nealgravindra/scnd/scripts/from_fastq2cellmatrix.md

 .
 ```

-Run a job for `cellranger count` per sample.
+Run a job for `cellranger count` per sample by specifying `fastq2cellranger.sh` variables.